stephaneVercouillieBMID/slate/source/workingVersion.html.md

 As per the [OIDC Specification](http://openid.net/specs/openid-connect-core-1_0.html#TokenResponse), an `id_token` is a JWT.

 - ID tokens carry identity information encoded in the token itself.(must be a JWT)
--  the token can be definitively verified to prove that it hasn’t been tampered with.
+-  the token can be certainly verified to prove that it hasn’t been tampered with.

 There’s a set of [rules](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) in the specification for validating an `id_token`.